Webstrates/Webstrates/README.md

 Basic Usage
 ===========
 Webstrates serves (and creates) any named webpage you ask for.
-Simply navigate your browser* to `http://localhost:7007/<some_name>`.
+Simply navigate your browser* to `http://localhost:7007/<webstrateId>`.
+To have the server generate a webstrate with a random id, instead navigate to `http://<localhost:7007>/new`.

-Now, any changes you apply to the DOM, either through JavaScript or the developer tools, will be persisted and distributed to any other clients that have the page open.
+Now, any changes you apply to the DOM, either through JavaScript or the developer tools, will be persisted on the server and distributed to any other clients that have the page open.

 See the [tutorial](docs/tutorial) for an introduction to developing with Webstrates.